Our Policies and Approach

 Support through the Hibarigaoka Gakuen

 The Hibarigaoka Gakuen has been supporting integrated education from kindergarten to high school since Shinjiro Torii became the first chairperson in 1950.
 Shinjiro Torii places importance on being devoted to one’s parents and kept saying “a person who is devoted to his own parents can do anything well.”
 The founding spirit has been passed down today and the school engages in educating people based on the belief that "Parents wish for the growth of their children, and children are grateful and respectful of their parents, and this natural human spirit is the basis for the family circle and the desire to serve society."
+Additionally, based on the Yatte Minahare spirit, we support the implementation of highly flexible educational programs that bring out children's spirit of adventure.
 From 2008, as educational supports of next generation, we have provided primary school and junior high school students environmental curriculum on flower (Hanaiku) and water (Mizuiku) and out of school activities.
+In March 2022, the 70th anniversary program was completed and the new cultural center Michishirube was opened.
+In addition, to supporting the school's "exploration activities," we provide a curriculum that utilizes the knowledge in the research fields of Suntory Flowers and Suntory Foundation for Life Sciences.

 Planting trees at the outdoor education classes